Nested Markov Properties for Acyclic Directed Mixed Graphs: Introduction

+Nested Markov constraints can also be used for structure learning.
+The review paper \citep{shpitser:behaviormetrika:2014} includes all nested Markov equivalence classes over four variables; classes with nested constraints can be very small, so they are potentially extremely informative about causal structure.
+This reflects the fact that whereas conditional independences involve three sets, nested constraints are relations among more groups of variables (see Section~\ref{subsec:kernel-properties}).
+A general theory of nested Markov equivalence and search for ADMGs remains a subject for future work.
+However, distributions consistent with these constraints have already been observed in applications; see \citet{bhattacharya21differentiable}.

+The nested constraints also facilitate the construction of more computationally efficient marginalization methods in some causal graphs \citep{shpitser11eid}, for categorical variables.
+This is achieved via Theorem~\ref{thm:1-line-id} and the parameterization of \citet{evans:richardson:19}.

+This work is of separate interest to people constructing causal models for quantum mechanics, since it \emph{does not} impose the inequalities implied by latent variable models \citep{navascues20inflation}; see Example~\ref{ex:chsh}.

+\citet{evans:complete} shows that for categorical variables the nested Markov model is the closest approximation to the margin of a DAG model (ignoring inequalities), in that it incorporates all equality constraints, and in this sense is ``complete.''

-\subsection{Overview of Nested Markov Models}
+\subsection{Overview of nested Markov models}

-We now outline our strategy for defining the nested Markov model in terms of ordinary conditional independence models by analogy to a way of defining DAG models in terms of undirected graphical models.
+We now outline our strategy for defining the nested Markov model in terms of ordinary conditional independence (in derived distributions) by analogy to a way of defining DAG models in terms of undirected graphical models.
 We give a specific example of a nested Markov model, outlining the key concepts, while providing references to the formal definitions within the paper.

-A nested Markov model is represented by an acyclic directed mixed graph (ADMG).
-ADMGs are naturally derived from DAGs with latent variables via an operation called \emph{latent projection}.
-Intuitively, the ADMG does not contain latent variables, but indicates the presence of such variables by the inclusion of bidirected ($\leftrightarrow$) edges.
-Earlier work \citep{richardson:2002,richardson03sjs} established Markov properties for \emph{independence} models defined by ADMGs.
-Such an independence model is a supermodel of the nested Markov model represented by the same ADMG, as it is defined by fewer constraints.
-The global Markov property for these independence models simply corresponds to the natural extension of d-separation \citep{pearl88probabilistic} to ADMGs, whereby we allow `colliders' to involve bidirected edges, sometimes called m-separation.
-Latent projection is defined in Section \ref{ssec:latent project}; ADMGs and m-separation in sections \ref{ssec:mixedg} and \ref{ssec:msep} respectively.
+A nested Markov model is represented by an ADMG, a mixed graph naturally derived from DAGs with latent variables via an operation called \emph{latent projection}.
+Intuitively, the ADMG does not contain latent variables, but indicates the presence of such variables by the inclusion of bidirected ($\leftrightarrow $) edges.
+Earlier work (\citet{richardson:2002,richardson03sjs}) established Markov properties for ordinary independence models defined by ADMGs.
+Such an independence model is defined by fewer constraints than the nested Markov model represented by the same ADMG, and hence the former is a supermodel of the latter.
+The global Markov property for these independence models simply corresponds to the natural extension of d-separation \citep{pearl88probabilistic} to ADMGs.
+This extension, which is sometimes called m-separation, consists of allowing colliders to involve bidirected edges.
+Latent projection is defined in Section~A.3; ADMGs and m-separation in Sections~\ref{ssec:mixedg} and A.2, respectively.